Overview of the production

-Opera includes Mask of Orpheus, Orphee, Orpheus in the Underworld and Orpheus and Euridice at ENO; Nixon in China for Staatsoper Hanover; Jenufa for Nationale Opera & Ballet; La Traviata for Theater Basel / ENO; Pelléas et Mélisande for Teatr Wielki, Poland / Festival d’Aix en Provence; Le Vin Herbé for Staatsoper Berlin; and Bliss for Staatsoper Hamburg.
+Opera includes The Mask of Orpheus, Orphée, Orpheus in the Underworld and Orpheus and Euridice for ENO; Seven Deadly Sins/Mahagonny Songspiel at the Royal Opera House; Nixon in China for Staatsoper Hanover; Jenufa for Nationale Opera & Ballet; La Traviata for Theater Basel/ENO; Pelléas et Mélisande for Teatr Wielki, Poland/ Festival d’Aix en Provence; Le Vin Herbé for Staatsoper Berlin; and Bliss for Staatsoper Hamburg.

-Marc Tritschler is a pianist, music director, music supervisor, arranger and composer of music for the theatre.
-He is Creative Director of Music at the National Theatre.
+Marc Tritschler is a pianist, music director, music supervisor and composer of music for the theatre.
+In 2020, he was appointed Creative Director of Music at the National Theatre.

 Peter Mumford works as a lighting, set and projection designer.